 - IEPs are reviewed half-termly in discussion with the child and liaison with parents/carers (see sections above).
 When the child’s IEP is reviewed, evidence is commented on against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

-- Formal meetings and reviews are held annually for pupils with an EHCP or SENSA.
+- Formal meetings and reviews are held annually for pupils with an EHCP.

 - Children who are not making expected progress are picked up through review meetings with the Class teacher.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.